Read chapters

 "Berrington?" he greeted him with a slight bow.
 "May I sit?"

-Nevill took a seat opposite Robert, signalling to a waiter for a drink.
+Nevill took a seat opposite Robert and signalled to a waiter for a drink.
 He leaned back in his chair with an easy grace.
 "Remind me, please.
 How do we know each other?"

 Robert felt a flush of embarrassment.
 Indeed, he knew why he was asking.
 He was mortified that his mother had used his name to accost his lordship.

 "I also went to Cambridge.
 You were above me.
 I often admired your achievements… I might have mentioned it to my mother.
-I – I'm sorry."
+I–I am sorry."

-Nevill nodded gracefully.
+Lord Nevill nodded gracefully.
 "Rest assured, I bear no ill will towards you, Berrington.
-Mothers are mothers, and they have a job to do.
+Mothers are mothers, and they have a crucial role to play.
 I understand that."

 "Thank you, my lord.
 You are very gracious."

 The waiter returned with Nevill's drink.
-He nodded in thanks and took a measured sip, and let the warm liquid linger.
+He nodded thanks, took a measured sip, and let the warm liquid linger.

 "I believe I recall your skill at fencing, sir.
 It was most impressive."